Arastu Yar Jung: Legacy

 Arastu Yar Jung encouraged all of his sons to pursue higher education, even sending some abroad to Great Britain and United States, as many noblemen also began doing at the time.
 Similarly, his daughters were married into families where education was also highly valued.
 This helped ensure that his values and good will were passed down.
 Like Arastu Yar Jung, his children were deeply committed to succeeding in education and contributing immensely to the local community.
+Samad Arastu is his successor.

 Like families of many Hyderabadi noblemen, many of Arastu Yar Jung's descendants immigrated to the United States and United Kingdom, throughout the 20th century, for the pursuit of higher education opportunities.
 Today his descendants are scattered around the world, many identifiable by the surname Arastu, with a majority residing in the United States, Canada, India, Pakistan, United Kingdom, Kuwait, and the United Arab Emirates - numbering close to one thousand, and spanning six generations.

 There is a biography published in 2019 that also highlights the history of medical advances in Hyderabad Deccan during his lifetime, titled - "Dr. Arastu Yar Jung: A short biography of the royal physician to the Nizams with the history of medical advances in Hyderabad Deccan during his lifetime. (b.
 1858 - d.
 1940)."